-The second column of Table 2 provides our estimates of the counterfactual outcomes that would have been experienced if the firm had not received a procurement contract using the approach of Section 4.5.
-The difference between columns 1 and 2 is the incidence of procurement on the outcomes of firms and workers, which are both presented in absolute level changes (column 3) and changes relative to the case in which the firm does not receive a procurement contract (column 4).
-In the typical
+The second column of Table 3 provides our estimates of the outcomes that would have been experienced if the firm had not received a procurement contract using the approach of Section 4.6.
+The difference between columns 1 and 2 is the incidence of procurement on the outcomes of firms and workers, which are both presented in

-&lt;sup>33Online Appendix Figure A.12 provides the same figure but counterfactually shutting down the government market for procurements, as described in Online Appendix G. We find that wages, employment, the wage bill, and rents are monotonically increasing in TFP when shutting down the government market, confirming that the non-monotonicity in these outcomes in Figure 2 is due to the constraint that $Q{1jt} \geq \overline{Q}^G$ .
+&lt;sup>35Online Appendix Figure A.13 provides the same figure but shutting down the government market for procurements, as described in Online Appendix G. We find that wages, employment, the wage bill, and rents are monotonically increasing in TFP when shutting down the government market, confirming that the non-monotonicity in these outcomes in Figure 2 is due to the constraint that $Q{1jt} \geq \overline{Q}^G$ .